1. Take a bike ride along the waterfront

 Shoreline Drive and Shoreline Village Drive, , 90802

 Running the Long Beach Half Marathon (held annually in October) was an amazing experience, by far the best half marathon I have come across.
 There are plenty of spectators cheering you on, gorgeous views of the ocean throughout the entire course, and a fun finish line party.
+After your race, there are plenty of sandy beaches, fun restaurants, and relaxing cruises to enjoy!

 5. Visit Naples Island